Gokyo Ri and Gokyo Lakes Trekking: Off the Beaten Trek in the Everest Region

 Descent: 150 m

-Heading for the Namche Bazar, we cross through the hamlet of Zamphute and Tok Tok to see dazzling Thamserku glistening in the sun that stays all the way with us in most of our trek.
+Heading for the Namche Bazaar, we cross through the hamlet of Zamphute and Tok Tok to see dazzling Thamserku glistening in the sun that stays all the way with us in most of our trek.
 Passing through the scenic Sherpa villages of Benkar, Chumoa and Monjo, we reach Utche Choling Gompa on a bluff abutting the Dudhkoshi river and further we make our way between the bluff to the entrance of Sagarmatha National Park, a UNESCO declared world heritage site.
-Completing halfway to Namche Bazar, we head for the second half of the march that would likely to take more time due to steep climb at the end.
+Completing halfway to Namche Bazaar, we head for the second half of the march that would likely to take more time due to steep climb at the end.
 Crossing through the last village of Jorsale, a steep stepped path leads us to an amazing high bridge over the Dudhkoshi River gorge and just before this bridge, the Dudhkoshi is met by its tributary, the BhoteKoshi.

 Namche Bazaar